surifirstpin/biplus_documentation/docs/DataRun.md

 ## Calculated column

 Table calculations enable you to easily create on-the-fly metrics, which are similar to formulas found in Excel sheets.
-These extracted columns will show up as green in the data table.
+These extracted columns will show up in green colour in data table.
 Using calculated column you can perform mathematical, logical (true/false), lexical (text-based), and date-based calculations on the dimensions, measures, and other table calculations in your query.

 - Click on **Calculated column** button to enable table calculations as shown in below image,